-6.2 FIRST Contact Information
+8.2 FIRST Contact Information

 Teams can reach the FTC staff by e-mail at FTCteams@usfirst.org.
-The office is open Monday through Friday from 9:00 a.m. to 5:00 p.m., EST. Be sure to provide your team number in your message and leave contact information.
+The office is open Monday through Friday from 9:00 a.m. to 5:00 p.m., EST. Be sure to provide your team number and contact information.

-6.3 Getting Answers to your Questions
+8.3 Getting Answers to your Questions